Brazil is home to the biomes of Mata Atlântica and Cerrado.

 The Atlantic Forest

 Our 2021-2022 field partners Fazenda Sertão, in the biome of the Mata Atlântica (Atlantic Forest), in the state of Rio de Janeiro, Brazil, began the restoration of an endangered species palm Euterpe edulis Martius on their own land.

 Commonly known as juçara, jussara, açaí-do-sul or palmiteiro, it’s a palm tree native to the Atlantic Forest.
 Its fruits are highly appreciated in cooking and have high nutritional value.
 As it is a plant that grows in a more shaded area of the forest, it is being introduced in agroforestry systems that are already in place, which guarantees that they will be cared for together with the other species that are present in the planted areas.

 Since Fazenda Sertão is an established organic farm using syntropic agroforestry methods, while educating their local community, we see great potential for cooperative growth.
 We are now creating a master plan to scale up their agroforestry plantings.

 They also initiated design plans with two neighboring properties

 In 2022 we welcomed new field partners in second biggest biome of South America, Cerrado, in the state of Goiás, Brazil.
 It is fundamental to the hydric balance of South America.
-Threatened by the expansion of monoculture, the Cerrado has lost 46% of its original area, and today is one of the most endangered biomes of the planet.
+Threatened by the expansion of soy monoculture, only 20% of its original vegetation remains intact.
+Today it is one of the most endangered biomes of the planet, inhabited by “invisible” people.

 The Chapada Verde Project, is a socio-environmental project that contributes to the conservation and restoration of the Cerrado biome, producing seedlings of native species along with native communities, providing technical support for reforestation and running environmental education activities.